-Am I eligible to apply for a Blue Card?
+Am I eligible to apply for an EU Blue Card?

-To apply for a Blue Card, the applicant must:
+To apply for an EU Blue Card, the applicant must:

 - have a valid work contract or binding job offer for highly qualified employment with a duration of at least 1 year;